ncsu-geoforall-lab/open-science-course/topics/combined-document.rst

 Using the instructions above, install Docker on NCSU VCL Ubuntu machine and run the notebook (from the instructions).
+It is in fact collection of notebooks, so once you see them all in the web browser, pick one (e.g. ``buffers_cost_python.ipynb`` is a good one to at least try out).

 In the web browser, in the notebook itself, add a line stating that this is your assignment and add you name.
 Then execute all cells